gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 9. Threading & Concurrency
-- Heavy build uses `compute` (spawns a short-lived isolate).
-Raw verse list transferred via serialization.
+- Heavy build uses `compute` with a single entry point `buildFullIndexFromAssets(payload)` which parses asset JSONs and builds the inverted index off the main isolate.
-- No locking required inside index builder isolate.
+- No locking required inside the index builder isolate.
+The result is a `{ index, verses }` map transferred back to the main isolate.
-- Main isolate only mutates `_invertedIndex` post await; race avoided by `_isBuildingIndex` guard.
+- Main isolate only hydrates caches after the compute returns; races are avoided via internal `_building` guard and a build completer.

-Edge Case: Multiple simultaneous search calls while build in progress: first call triggers build, others await finishing (no explicit await but they exit early until index ready and later re-trigger search).
+Edge Case: Multiple simultaneous search calls while build in progress: first call ensures a build starts; subsequent calls search the available subset or wait for completion depending on UI logic.
+Live `progressStream` allows UI to show progress.

 ---
 ## 10. Error Handling